-If a student feels they have been disadvantaged because of any significant material change listed in the Student Protection Plan, they can apply for compensation through the College three-stage Complaints Process.
+If a student feels they have been disadvantaged because of any significant material change listed in the Student Protection Plan, they can apply for compensation through the College's three-stage Complaints Process.

 Each application will be assessed on a case-by-case basis.
 Please see the College Concerns and Complaints Policy for further details on how to make a complaint.

-The College will consider compensation claims for:
+The College will consider compensation claims for the following instances albeit not exhaustive, subject to meeting the criteria

-- 7.1 Additional travel costs for students affected by a change in the location of their course. - 7.2 Commitments to honour student scholarships and bursaries as well as hardship funds that have already been approved. - 7.3 Maintenance costs and lost time in the unlikely event that it is not possible to preserve continuation of study. - Tuition and maintenance costs where students must change course or provider.
+- 7.1 Additional travel costs for students affected by a change in the location of their course. - 7.2 Commitments to honour student scholarships and bursaries as well as hardship funds that have already been approved. - 7.3 Maintenance costs and lost time in the unlikely event that it is not possible to preserve continuation of study. - 7.4 Tuition and maintenance costs where students must change course or provider.